cvdfoundation/open-images-dataset/README.md

 ## Download Images With Bounding Boxes Annotations

 CVDF hosts image files that have bounding boxes annotations in the Open Images Dataset V4.
 The images are split into train (1,743,042), validation (41,620), and test (125,436) sets.
+The train set is also used in the Open Images Challenge 2018.
 The images are rescaled to have at most 1024 pixels on their longest side, while preserving their original aspect-ratio.
 The total size is 561GB.
 The images can be directly downloaded into a local directory from the CVDF AWS S3 cloud storage bucket:
 ```
 s3://open-images-dataset
 ```